pavel-zeman/insomnia-plugin-plus4u-oidc/README.md

 # How to use ?

-The plugin register [Template Tag](https://support.insomnia.rest/article/40-template-tags) with name "Token from oidc.plus4u.net".
+The plugin register [Template Tag](https://support.insomnia.rest/article/40-template-tags) with name **Token from oidc.plus4u.net** (*uuPersonPlus4uOidcToken*).
 You can use this template tag anywhere you can use environment variable (even in the environment configuration).

+Another tag is **Token from oidc.plus4u.net for uuEE** (*uuEePlus4uOidcToken*) it enables usage of uuEE - user is asked for credentials (keeps it during insomnia running), or user is asked with vault password and uses credentials from *oidc-plus4u-vault*

 # Features
+## *uuPersonPlus4uOidcToken*

-- easy Insomnia authentication against <https://oidc.plus4.net>
+- easy Insomnia authentication against <https://oidc.plus4.net> (can be changed in tag configuration)
 - no configuration needed - token is loaded by opening window in default browser
 - cache (all valid tokens are cached, the TTL is 15 minutes before token expiration)

+## *uuEePlus4uOidcToken*
+- easy Insomnia authentication against <https://oidc.plus4.net> (can be changed in tag configuration)
+- configuration when first needed, keeps credentials for uuEE during insomnia running
+- credentials can be stored in *oidc-plus4u-vault*
+- tokens are automatically reloaded when expired

 # Limitations

-- for now, it is limited to just currently logged user (uuId / uuEE).
-In the next versions there is planned support for custom uuEE.
+- none